Jilong-Jerome/Evolutionary_Thinking_2022/week36/Wednesday/README.md

 Before reading the paper, read G5.

-Then, you are going to comment it in groups (4-5 people) and answer the questions that you can find in the [shared google docs](https://docs.google.com/document/d/1fFOF-OkJ7cEGPsnrtYN_0w4WoL3BDyWpdSNJKtCj7bk/edit?usp=sharing).
-Each group is going to be in charge of some questions and they will have to write the answer that we all come up with.
+Then, you are going to comment it in groups and answer the questions that you can find in the [shared google docs](https://docs.google.com/document/d/1fFOF-OkJ7cEGPsnrtYN_0w4WoL3BDyWpdSNJKtCj7bk/edit?usp=sharing).

+Each group is going to be in charge of some questions and please write your answers in the google doc file about what you discussed.